AHRQ's Healthcare-Associated Infections Program

 - Toolkit To Improve Safety in Ambulatory Surgery Centers

 This toolkit helps ambulatory surgery centers reduce surgical site infections and other complications.

 - Toolkit To Reduce CAUTI and Other HAIs in Long-Term Care Facilities

 This toolkit helps nursing homes and long-term-care facilities reduce catheter-associated urinary tract infection (CAUTI) and other HAIs.

-- AHRQ Safety Program for Improving Antibiotic Use
+- AHRQ Safety Program for MRSA Prevention

 This toolkit can help hospital infection prevention programs implement a decolonization protocol that was found to reduce bloodstream infections by roughly 30 percent in adult inpatients who were not in intensive care units and who had specific medical devices.
 It includes implementation instructions, demonstration videos, and customizable tools.

 This toolkit is a resource to help clinicians and clinical informaticians in primary care and other ambulatory settings implement and adopt the community-acquired pneumonia (CAP) clinical decision support (CDS) alert for the management of community-acquired pneumonia.

 This protocol provides instructions for implementing universal decolonization in adult ICUs, as was done in the REDUCE MRSA Trial (New England Journal of Medicine, May 29, 2013).

 This toolkit helps hospitals address breaks of Carbapenem-resistant Enterobacteriaceae (CRE), a family of bacteria that have high levels of resistance to antibiotics.
 It includes resources on KPC (Klebsiella pneumoniae carbapenemase), a potentially lethal type of CRE.